 Chat Memory

-Memories are scoped per-chat -- each conversation maintains its own isolated memory store.
+Memories are scoped per-workspace, all chats within the same workspace share the same memory store.
 When memories are saved, they are embedded as vectors and stored for relevance-based semantic search.
 This means the system retrieves the most contextually relevant memories rather than relying on keyword matching or recency alone.
+Memories saved in one chat are automatically available to all other chats in the same workspace.

 Key characteristics: